IbrahimTanyalcin/Cahir/README.md

 For method collections:
 - state what the collection is aimed at (*DOM manipulation, data visualization, calculations etc.*)
-- explain in method briefly in `JSDoc` syntax
+- explain method briefly in `JSDoc` syntax
 - include examples if possible